-Founded in 1881, Spelman College in Atlanta is a private HBCU, four-year liberal arts college for African-American women.
+Founded in 1881, Spelman College in Atlanta is a private HBCU, a four-year liberal arts college primarily for African American women.

 Since its founding, the College has focused on professional development and leadership both inside and outside the classroom and Spelman has a long-standing tradition of cultivating leaders and providing activities that complement the classroom experience.

-The college repeatedly appears on “Best Of” lists for academic excellence and value.
+The college repeatedly appears on “Best Of” lists for academic excellence and value and as either the #1 or #2 best HBCU.
 The school offers majors in:

 Comparative Women’s Studies